AlexandruCiobanu/flexxb/FlexXB/README.txt

 USAGE

+To get the serializer to be used in xml handling: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer() : IFlexXB

-To serialize an object to xml: com.googlecode.serializer.flexxb.FlexXBEngine.instance.serialize(object)
+To serialize an object to xml: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer().serialize(object)

-To deserialize a received xml to an object, given the object's class: com.googlecode.serializer.flexxb.FlexXBEngine.instance.deserialize(xml, class)
+To deserialize a received xml to an object, given the object's class: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer().deserialize(xml, class)

+To get the configuration for the xml serializer.
+One may need to convert the configuration instance to its true type, com.googlecode.flexxb.xml.XmlConfiguration in order to access all settings: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer().configuration

+To do an early processing of class types required for deserialization so as not to have problems when classes are not known: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer().processTypes(...args) : void

-To register a custom annotation, subclass of com.googlecode.serializer.flexxb.Annotation: com.googlecode.serializer.flexxb.FlexXBEngine.instance.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)
+To register a custom annotation: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer().context.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)

-To register a converter that will handle how an object of a specific type is converted to a String value that will be attached to the xml representation and viceversa: com.googlecode.serializer.flexxb.FlexXBEngine.instance.registerSimpleTypeConverter(converterInstance, overrideExisting)
+To register a class type converter: com.googlecode.flexxb.core.FxBEngine.instance.getXmlSerializer().context.registerSimpleTypeConverter(converterInstance, overrideExisting)

-To register a class descriptor created via the FlexXB API for classes that cannot be accessed in order to ad annotations: com.googlecode.serializer.flexxb.FlexXBEngine.instance.api.processTypeDescriptor(apiTypeDescriptor)
+In order to register a class descriptor created via the FlexXB API for classes that cannot be accessed in order to add annotations: com.googlecode.flexxb.core.FxBEngine.instance.api.processTypeDescriptor(apiTypeDescriptor)

-To provide an API descriptor file content in which the class descriptors are depicted in an XML format: com.googlecode.serializer.flexxb.FlexXBEngine.instance.api.processDescriptorsFromXml(xml)
+To provide an API descriptor file content in which the class descriptors are depicted in an XML format: com.googlecode.flexxb.core.FxBEngine.instance.api.processDescriptorsFromXml(xml)

+To register the new serialization format context: com.googlecode.flexxb.core.FxBEngine.instance.registerDescriptionContext(name : String, context : DescriptionContext) : void

+To get the associated serializer: com.googlecode.flexxb.core.FxBEngine.instance.getSerializer(name : String) : IFlexXB

+To serialize an object to the custom format: com.googlecode.flexxb.core.FxBEngine.instance.getSerializer(name : String).serialize(object)

+To deserialize a received data ina custom format to an object, given the object's class: com.googlecode.flexxb.core.FxBEngine.instance.getSerializer(name : String).deserialize(xml, class)

 !NOTE!: Make sure you add the following switches to your compiler settings:
 	 -keep-as3-metadata XmlClass -keep-as3-metadata XmlAttribute -keep-as3-metadata XmlElement -keep-as3-metadata XmlArray -keep-as3-metadata ConstructorArg -keep-as3-metadata Namespace